Perturbative $S$-matrix unitarity ($S^{\dagger}S=1$) in $R_{\mu \nu} ^2$ gravity: Introduction

-1. {\it Introduction} Renormalizablity and unitarity are the two key conditions when we wish to quantize a gravitational theory.
-Llewellyn Smith gave a conjecture on the relation between the two conditions in quantum field theories (QFT) \cite{Bell,L.Smith,CLT,FIIK1,FIIK2}. \footnote{ An interesting connection is derived~\cite{Nagai:2014cua,Nagai:2019tgi} between perturbative unitarity constrains on S-matrix and finiteness (rather than renormalizability) of physical quantities in some class of Higgs field theories. } Einstein gravity is classically a beautiful theory, but it is a non-renormalizable theory.
-Related to this point, the unitarity bound ($E^n , n\leq 0$ as $E \rightarrow \infty$) on $2\to 2$ scattering amplitudes of graviton \cite{DeWitt3,BG} is violated.
+Unitarity and renormalizablity are the two key conditions when we wish to quantize a gravitational theory.
+The unitarity bound is a necessary condition for unitarity, and it has had a few important consequences \footnote{ The unitarity bound gives the upper bound on Higgs-boson mass\cite{Lee:1977eg}, and an interesting connection has recently been derived\cite{Nagai:2014cua,Nagai:2019tgi} between perturbative unitarity constraints on $S$-matrix and finiteness (rather than renormalizability) of physical quantities in Higgs field theories. }.
+The unitarity bound is most often used in the lowest order (tree level) of the perturbation.
+It is called {\it tree unitarity}.
+The most remarkable thing of tree unitarity is that it already gives the information on the perturbative UV completion to all orders, as shown by Cornwall et al.\cite{CLT}.
+In particular, it tells that $2\to2$ scattering amplitudes $\A(2\to2)$ should obey the high energy behavior

-Quadratic curvature gravity, or simply $R_{\mu \nu} ^2$ gravity, is a renormalizable theory \cite{Stelle}, but it contains negative norm states of massive graviton and hence the unitarity is violated.
-We have pointed out that the unitarity bound and the $S$-matrix unitarity ($SS^{\dagger} = 1$) are two separate notions \cite{Abe:2018rwb}.
-The former often fails in theories containing negative norm states, but the latter provides useful conditions on the UV behavior of a wide class of theories.

-In this letter we evaluate the amplitudes of matter-graviton two-body scattering in $R_{\mu \nu} ^2$ gravity, and show that they obey the $S$-matrix unitarity ($SS^{\dagger} = 1$) after taking account of negative norm states (massive graviton) in the sum over intermediate normalized states $\Phi$ in the optical theorem, \beq 2\mbox{Im}\, T(\Psi \rightarrow \Psi) = \Sigma_{\Phi} \epsilon_{\Phi} |T(\Psi \rightarrow \Phi)|^2 , \eeq where $\epsilon_{\Phi} = +1 (-1)$ (using an adequate normalization) if the norm of $\Phi$ is positive (negative). $S$-matrix unitarity is a generalization of the unitarity bound applicable to scattering in theories containing negative norm states too.
-We formulate the conjecture that the $S$-matrix unitarity gives the same conditions as renormalizablity in gravity theories, as well as QFT, thus extending Llewelyn Smith's conjecture regarding the unitarity bound \cite{Bell,L.Smith,CLT,FIIK1,FIIK2}.
-This letter presents a positive result of our conjecture by computing the matter-graviton two-body scattering at tree-level in the quadratic curvature gravity, which is the lowest order in $\kappa$.
+Llewellyn Smith gave a conjecture on the relation between renormalizablity and tree unitarity in the UV region in quantum field theories (QFT) \cite{Bell,L.Smith,CLT}.
+The two notions are related to each other as necessary conditions for the perturbative UV completion.
+This conjecture has had a few strong supports: gauge theories \cite{Lee:1977eg,Bell,L.Smith,CLT} and Lifshitz-type theories \cite{FIIK1,FIIK2}.
+Remarkably Einstein gravity is also an example consistent with this conjecture; it is a non-renormalizable theory and tree unitarity \eq{Aineq} is violated in elastic graviton scattering\cite{DeWitt3,BG}.
+This conjecture is very powerful in the sense that the information of the UV completion can be obtained by a simple tree-level calculation of the unitarity bound.